KatenM-Data/Ecommerce-Purchase-Prediction/README.md

 # 🛒 E-Commerce Purchase Intent Prediction (Machine Learning)

 ## 🎯 Executive Summary
 The objective of this project was to develop a predictive model for a leading e-commerce platform to identify high-potential customers.
-By analysing user session behaviour, the model predicts the likelihood of a purchase, enabling the marketing team to optimise ad spend and increase overall conversion rates.
+By analysing user session behaviour, the model predicts the likelihood of a purchase, allowing the marketing team to optimise ad spend and reduce unnecessary marketing overhead by excluding low-intent users from expensive re-targeting campaigns.

 ## 🛠️ Technical Stack & Data Engineering
 *   **Language:** Python 3.x
 *   **Libraries:** Scikit-Learn (Machine Learning), Pandas (Data Manipulation), NumPy (Numerical Analysis), Seaborn/Matplotlib (Visualisation).
-*   **Algorithm:** **Random Forest Classifier** — chosen for its robustness and ability to handle complex, non-linear relationships while preventing overfitting.
+*   **Algorithm:** **Random Forest Classifier** — chosen for its versatility in handling both categorical and continuous variables while remaining robust against overfitting.

 ## 🏗️ Model Development Pipeline

-### 1. Data Pre-Processing & Feature Selection
+### 1. Feature Analysis & Selection
-Cleaned and structured raw session data, focusing on five key predictive features:
+The model utilises five key predictive features to determine purchase intent:
-*   **User Demographics:** Age and Gender.
+*   **Continuous Features:** Age and Time Spent on Site.
-*   **Engagement Metrics:** Time Spent on Site and Pages Viewed.
+*   **Categorical Features:** Gender, Pages Viewed, and Ad Clicked status.
-*   **Marketing Interaction:** Ad Clicked status.
+*   **Target Variable:** Purchase (1 = Yes, 0 = No).

 ### 2. Model Training & Reproducibility
 *   **Data Split:** Implemented a **70/30 Train/Test split** to ensure the model was validated on unseen data.
-*   **Consistency:** Utilised `random_state=42` to ensure consistent, reproducible results across different environments.
+*   **Reproducibility:** Utilised `random_state=42` to ensure consistent results across different environments.
 *   **Optimisation:** Configured `n_estimators=100` and `max_depth=10` to balance model accuracy with computational efficiency.

 ### 3. Performance Evaluation (The "BS" Detector)
 *   **Accuracy:** The model achieved a **90% accuracy rate** on the test set.
-*   **Classification Report:** Verified precision and recall to ensure the model effectively identifies actual buyers while minimising "False Positives" (wasted ad spend).
+*   **Confusion Matrix:** Utilised to compare predicted vs. actual classes, ensuring high precision in identifying real buyers.

 ---
 *This project was completed as part of the Professional Certificate in Data Analytics & AI (Code Institute).*